GauthamPR/remote-file-explorer/README.md

 # Remote File Explorer
-A file explorer which runs in a browser
+File Explorer that runs in browser

 ## Functions
 1. A host system shares a directory as root directory